oci-landing-zones/terraform-oci-modules-iam/identity-domains/examples/identity-providers/README.md

-# OCI Identity Domains Module Usage Example - Vision identity domains
+# OCI Identity Domains Module Usage Example - Identity Providers
 ## Introduction

 This example shows how to configure identity providers for an existing Identity Domain in Oracle Cloud Infrastructure (OCI) using the [Identity Domains module](../../).